miguelavaqrod/bolt-newsletter-subscription/README.md

     {{ checknewsletter }}

+The extension will first email users with a link so thay can verify themselves.
+Once verified, the status of the database record will be "Published".

 You are free to create the subscription form.
-Just take into account to set POSt as action and, obvioulsy, include the field name set in config.yml.
+Just take into account to set "POST" as form method and, obvioulsy, include the field name set in config.yml.

 The default form field is "newsletter_email".
 You can customize it by editing the `config.yml` file.